Vladimir the Great of Russia died in 1015. Treachery now reigned in Russia.

-The Emishi, desperate to regain their lost independence, saw intermarriage with these Russian royals as an opportunity to save themselves from annihilation.
+The Emishi, desperate to regain their lost independence, saw intermarriage with these new arrivals as an opportunity to save themselves from annihilation.

 The Russian royals agreed to take on Emishi leadership.
 Thus, the Russian royals were able to escape from one royal family in Russia that wanted them dead to another in Japan that welcomed them as saviors.

-The Emishi were thrilled with the arrival of these royals from Russia.
-They hoped this infusion of new royal blood into their Emishi leadership would help them regain the independence they had lost.
-To ensure this plan would work, they instructed the Russian royals to keep their Russian royal heritage a secret, so that the Japanese emperor would not assassinate them.
+The Emishi hoped this infusion of new royal blood into their Emishi leadership would help them regain the independence they had lost.
+To ensure this plan would work, Otona had instructed the Russian royals to keep their Russian royal heritage a secret, so that the Japanese emperor would not assassinate them.

 Because Vladimir the Great was a handsome man with dark hair and dark eyes, with hundreds of concubines, who produced attractive children, these Russian royal women who arrived in northern Japan, quickly became the concubines or wives of the ruling Emishi.

-Among this group of new arrivals in 1019 was a young married man (renamed Yoritoki in Japan) with a baby son (renamed Sadato) who would become the leader of the Abe in Japan.
+Among this group of new arrivals in 1017 was the young married man (renamed Yoritoki or Yoriyoshi in Japan) who would become the leader of the Abe in Japan.
 To maintain secrecy about his Russian royal ancestry and to keep him alive, his birth date and place of birth in Russia were kept secret.
 Therefore, his date and place of birth are not known.

-His Russian name was changed to an Abe Japanese name (Abe no Yoritoki).
+His Russian name was changed to an Abe Japanese name (Abe no Yoriyoshi).
 As soon as he arrived in Japan, the Emishi adopted him and taught him their culture.
 The Emishi put these new royals in charge of their military operations and basically handed over to them Emishi leadership.
-The Emishi loved their new Russian leader, hailing him as their Savior, as the one who would help them regain the independence they had lost.
-The name of their new Russian leader was Abe no Yoritoki.
+The Emishi loved their new leader, hailing him as their Savior, as the one who would help them regain the independence they had lost.

-Abe no Yoritoki of royal Germanic bloodlines now ruled the Emishi in northern Japan.
+Abe no Yoriyoshi of royal Germanic bloodlines now ruled the Emishi in northern Japan.
 He was married to one of the Russian royals (Sara) who escaped with him from Russia, who had also learned the way of the Emishi.
-He had a son with this Russian wife, named Sadato, born in 1019.
-Both Abe no Yoritoki and his wife were deeply religious and incorporated much of their former Russian culture into the Emishi, thus creating a new Emishi-Russian religion that became incorporated into the Emishi culture.
+Both Abe no Yoriyoshi and his wife Sara were deeply religious and incorporated much of their former Russian culture into the Emishi, thus creating a new Emishi-Russian religion that became incorporated into the Emishi culture.

-So, just as Catherine the Great, a German, ended up as ruler of Russia – Abe no Yoritoki, of royal Germanic bloodlines (the same bloodlines as Catherine the Great), ended up as ruler of the Abe in northern Japan.
+So, just as Catherine the Great, a German, ended up as ruler of Russia – Abe no Yoriyoshi, of royal Germanic bloodlines (the same gene pool that would produce Catherine the Great later), ended up as ruler of the Abe in northern Japan.

 Like Catherine the Great, he learned a new language and culture and became totally welcome and accepted in his new country.
 Unlike Catherine the Great, he had to keep his real parentage a secret, or the Emperor of Japan would have him assassinated.